len4ass/QuizApi/README.md

 ### 4. `GET api/questions/get-random-question`
 Gets a random question and assigns it to the user that's associated with the JWT token passed in authorization header.\
 If a user has a question assigned already, will return the question with 208 status code.
-If an unauthorized client tries to accept the endpoint, the client will receive response of 403 status code.
+If an unauthorized client tries to access the endpoint, the client will receive response of 403 status code.

 #### Headers
 1. Name: `Authorization`, value: `Bearer ...` (put token you got after authorizing here)